 Solvency II requires transfer of future cash flows from (re)insurance receivables/payables to technical provisions.
 Under contract boundary rules, the key consideration is that amounts included in (re)insurance receivables/payables are legally bound and they are to be consistent with inwards policies included at the balance sheet date.
-Agents should ensure that adjustments made to (re)insurance receivables/payables in relation to future cash flows agree to respective amounts included in the calculation of the technical provisions and reported in the TPD in accordance with the revised technical provisions guidance issued by Lloyd’s in November 2019.
 We would not expect any adjustments against reinsurance receivables in respect of recoverables on paid claims as these amounts should be left as debtors in the balance sheet.